martin-der/gradle-shell-plugin/README.md

 #### Execution

-Call `gradle shell-test` to run all test.
+Call `gradle shell-test` to run all tests.

 ~~~groovy